 Miami, FL 33132

-The Black History Month Challenge, presented by Pepsi, is a game show-style competition held at the AmericanAirlines Arena during the month of February where two teams of students from two local schools test their knowledge of Black history for a chance to win a HEAT prize pack, which includes HEAT tickets and a $4,000 grant to the winning school.
-This will be the sixth year of the event hosted by HEAT/Sun Sports sideline reporter Jason Jackson and also incorporating two HEAT players as captains on each of the opposing teams.
+The Black History Month Challenge, presented by PepsiCo, is a game show-style competition held at the AmericanAirlines Arena during the month of February where two teams of students from two local schools test their knowledge of Black history for a chance to win a HEAT prize pack, which includes HEAT tickets and a $4,000 grant to the winning school.
+This will be the eighth year of the event hosted by HEAT/FOX Sports Sun sideline reporter Jason Jackson and also incorporating two HEAT players or legends as captains on each of the opposing teams.

 Presented by Florida Prepaid College Board, the Miami HEAT welcome back to school the students and teachers of a local elementary school by distributing an assortment of school supplies while the sights and sounds of the HEAT Experience help alleviate any first day jitters those students might be feeling.